 - 1. Official transcripts from each post-secondary institution attended. - 2.
 Official GMAT scores sent directly from the Graduate Management Admissions Council (GMAC) to the College of Graduate Studies.
 GMAT scores must be no more than five years old. - 3.
-A current resume to allow the Admissions Committee the opportunity to assess the individual's work experience. - 4.
-Employer nomination form and two letters of recommendation from individuals who know the applicant in a professional capacity, one of which must be from the applicant's employer.
+A current resume to allow the Admissions Committee the opportunity to assess the individual's work experience. - Employer nomination form and two letters of recommendation from individuals who know the applicant in a professional capacity, one of which must be from the applicant's employer.
 The employer nomination form must be completed by someone other than those completing the letters of recommendation.
-Self-employed applicants may substitute the employer nomination with a third professional reference. - 5.
-In the case of students whose native language is not English, a score of at least 550 (paper based), 213 (computer based), or 80 (internet based) on the Test of English as a Foreign Language (TOEFL) is mandatory.

-The GMAT can be waived for applicants with sufficient supervisory experience.
+Self-employed applicants may substitute the employer nomination with a third professional reference.
+In the case of students whose native language is not English, a score of at least 550 (paper based), 213. - 5.
+In the case of students whose native language is not English, a score of at least 550 (paper based), 213 (computer based), or 80 (internet based) on the Test of English as a Foreign Language (TOEFL) is mandatory. - The GMAT can be waived for applicants with sufficient supervisory experience.